misbha448/GlassClear/README.md

-# GlassClear: AI-Powered Reflection Removal and Image Restoration System
+# GlassClear: Automated Glare & Reflection Elimination For Architectural Photography

 GlassClear is a full-stack deep learning system for single-image reflection removal, restoration, and result management.
 The project integrates an RDNet-based inference pipeline with a Svelte frontend and a FastAPI backend to deliver an end-to-end platform for uploading images, suppressing reflections, preserving structural details, and exporting enhanced results.